 Searcys at the Gherkin occupies the top three floor and offers amazing 360° views over the city.
-The venue regularly hosts private events such as corporate functions and even weddings, and when there are no events Searcys is also London’s highest private members club, offering access to the private bar and restaurant for a £750 annual fee.
+The venue regularly hosts private events such as corporate functions and even weddings, and when there are no events Searcys at the Gherkin is also London’s highest private members club, offering access to the private bar and restaurant for a £750 annual fee.

-So right now you’re probably gasping at the fact I have a membership, or wondering why you’re even reading this post as you’re not forking out that much.
+So right now you’re probably gasping at the fact I have a membership or wondering why you’re even reading this post as you’re not forking out that much.
 Well don’t worry, I don’t have a membership, and you don’t need one either.
-This year to celebrate it’s 10th year in the Gherkin, Searcys is opening it’s doors to the public so everyone can have the opportunity to wine and dine in this iconic building.
+This year to celebrate its 10th year in the Gherkin, Searcys is opening its doors to the public so everyone can have the opportunity to wine and dine in this iconic building.

 The menu prices won’t break the bank too much either.
-With their set spring menu booked through bookatable we had a 3 course meal comprised of ham hock terrine to start, chicken for main and cheesecake for dessert, accompanied by a gin and tonic cocktail, for just £40pp.
+With their set spring menu booked through bookatable, we had a 3 course meal comprised of ham hock terrine to start, chicken for main and cheesecake for dessert, accompanied by a gin and tonic cocktail, for just £40pp.

 Or if you’re more interested in the private bar you can grab a bottle of house wine for a little under £30 and a beer for just £5.
-Not bad for London prices!
+Not bad at all for London prices!

-The quality of the food was exceptional, and served so beautifully it would have been wrong not to Instagram it, but the best part of the evening had to be the amazing views.
-Just from our table we could see across to other famous buildings such as the the Shard, the Cheesegrater and the Walkie Talkie, and from the bar afterwards we got a great view of the Tower of London and Tower Bridge.
+The quality of the food was exceptional, and served so beautifully it would have been wrong not to Instagram it.
+But the best part of my evening spent in the restaurant at the Gherkin had to be the amazing views.
+Just from our table, we could see across to other famous buildings such as the Shard, the Cheesegrater and the Walkie Talkie, and from the bar afterwards, we got a great view of the Tower of London and Tower Bridge.

-I would definitely recommend coming here whilst you can.
+I would definitely recommend heading to Searcys at the Gherkin whilst you can.
 Perfect for a special occasion or just because you want to check out somewhere fancy and unique with great food and views!